 BA (Hons) (Temple), MA (California State), MA PhD (California)

 Her research interests, broadly conceived, are concerned with biogovernance, which is the governance of populations and individual humans through science and technology.
-The bulk of her work examines intersections between inequality and technologies of regulation, with an empirical focus on how those relationships affect populations differently.
-She has published widely on feminist approaches to the study of surveillance and practices of bodily regulation.
+The bulk of her work examines intersections between inequality, social control and technoscience, with a focus on how they contribute to understandings of human bodies and the ways they are governed.
+It spans topics related to biometric surveillance, practices of policing, and the regulation of human enhancement and physical well-being.